shader-slang/slang/docs/user-guide/a1-04-interop.md

 - `__target_switch` construct to use different implementations for different targets.
 - `spirv_asm` construct to define inline SPIRV assembly blocks.

+> #### Note
+> The language mechanisms described in this chapter is considered internal compiler features.
+> The compiler does not provide comprehensive checks around their uses.
+These mechanisms are also subject
+> to breaking changes in future releases.

 ## Defining Intrinsic Functions for Textual Targets

 When using Slang to generate code for a textual target, e.g. HLSL, GLSL, CUDA or C++, you can use `__intrinsic_asm` to define what code to generate for an invocation to an intrinsic function.
 For example, the following Slang code defines an intrinsic function `myPrint`, that when called, will produce a call to `printf` in the target code: